axone-protocol/axoned/docs/command/okp4d_tx_gov_submit-proposal.md

 They should be defined in a JSON file.

 Example:
-$ <appd> tx gov submit-proposal path/to/proposal.json
+$ okp4d tx gov submit-proposal path/to/proposal.json

 Where proposal.json contains: